 After decades of debate, the central section of the NIMT between Hamilton and Palmerston North was electrified in the 1980s.
 Unlike the Wellington suburban lines, which use a 1.5 kV DC system, the NIMT uses 25 kV AC.
 This section is served by 22 EF-class locomotives built by Brush Electrical Machines in Britain.

-In 2007 the government announced another major electrification project, with the conversion of the Auckland suburban network (then served by diesel-hauled trains and diesel multiple units) completed by 2015.
+In 2007 the government announced another major electrification project.
+The conversion of the Auckland suburban network (then served by diesel-hauled trains and diesel multiple units) was completed by 2015.

 Railcars are railway vehicles that carry passengers and have the engine incorporated.
-New Zealand’s first regular railcar services began in 1936, when seven 49-seat Wairarapa-class ‘tin hares’ began running over the Rimutaka Incline.
+New Zealand’s first regular railcar services began in 1936, when seven 49-seat Wairarapa-class ‘tin hares’ began running over the Remutaka incline.
 These were followed by six Hutt-built Standard diesel express railcars, seating 52, and nine British-made 48-seat Vulcans.